kudobuilder/kudo/docs/cli.md

 ### Upgrade running operator from one version to another

-Following the same example from previous section, having a `dev-flink` instance installed, we can upgrade it to newer version of flink operator with the following command.
+Following the same example from the previous section, having a `dev-flink` instance installed, we can upgrade it to a newer version with the following command:

 `kubectl kudo upgrade flink --instance dev-flink -p param=xxx`